 Trust your friendly neighborhood charlatan

-Have you ever been cheated?
+Have you ever been cheated by somebody?
 Good!
 That means you put trust in someone.
 Keep it up!

 If you haven't been scammed at least a few times in your life you may be missing out on the good stuff by being too mistrustful.